 About the Study

-The systematic review included 47 randomized trials that assessed topical NSAIDs for the treatment of acute pain from sprains, strains, or sports overuse injuries.
+that assessed topical NSAIDs for the treatment of acute pain from sprains, strains, or sports overuse injuries.
 The trials included 3,455 adults.
 The treatment was considered successful if there was greater than 50% reduction in pain.
 The trials, matched by outcomes and/or specific items studied, showed that:

 - Topical NSAIDs had greater success in pain reduction than placebo at 6-14 days